donfaq/cnn-rnn/README.md

 # CNN-RNN
-Combination of convolutional and recurrent neural networks for activity analysis
+Combination of convolutional and recurrent neural networks for human activity analysis.
+<br>Tensorflow implementation.